luturol/luturol.github.io/_posts/2022-03-27-how-to-configure-to-build-android-game.md

 ---
 layout: post
-title: How to configure to build Android game with unity
+title: How to configure Unity to build Android Game
 date:   2022-03-27 18:19:00
 categories:
 - csharp